What we know about the symptoms — and the severity — of the omicron variant

 When it was discovered, omicron alarmed scientists.

-The variant looked wildly different from earlier versions of the virus — and it quickly became clear that these mutations gave omicron an uncanny ability to sidestep our vaccines and spread very rapidly.
+The variant looked wildly different from earlier versions of the coronavirus — and it quickly became clear that these mutations gave omicron an uncanny ability to sidestep our vaccines and spread very rapidly.

-But it has taken longer to untangle what, if anything, sets an omicron illness apart from that of its predecessors?
-And, most of all, does the virus cause less severe disease than the variants that have come before it?
+But it has taken longer to untangle what, if anything, sets an omicron illness apart from that of its predecessors.
+And most of all, does this variant cause less severe disease than those that have come before it?

 Scientists at Case Western Reserve University have preliminary evidence that the risk of being admitted to the hospital or the intensive care unit during the omicron surge in the U.S. is about half of the risk observed during the delta surge.
 And this reflects what doctors across the country are now seeing firsthand with their patients.